 This can cause plenty of problems for English speaking children.
 Now imagine that English is not your native language and you may get a sense of how challenging it can be for bilingual ELL students, particularly when they have not yet mastered reading and writing in their native tongue.

 Help students activate their prior knowledge of a topic and take guesses about what they are about to read by analyzing pictures and titles or skimming a text to assess the main idea.
 You can also create mind-maps as a pre-reading activity or put a few questions on the board and have the students start by discussing them in order to prepare for the reading.

 The more words a student knows, the easier it will be to recognize them in reading.
 Teaching vocabulary is also helpful for spelling skills.
 Teachers can provide a glossary alongside a text or pre-teach key terms before the reading begins.
 As learning words in context provides additional depth in meaning, teachers might also consider providing instruction on contextual guessing.

 Repeated exposure to high frequency terms that are common across children’s books and school worksheets can help children save their cognitive energy for decoding harder and less frequent vocabulary.
 Directly teaching these words using a program like Touch-type Read and Spell to reinforce them, can help kids read more quickly and efficiently.

-If an individual has a hard time hearing how individual sounds come together to make up words, they will inevitably struggle to sound out a word’s written form, or spell it correctly in writing.
+If an individual has a hard time hearing how sounds come together to make up words, they will inevitably struggle to sound out a word’s written form, or spell it correctly in writing.

 Both children and adults who struggle with dyslexia can benefit from strategy instruction and “over-learning” in a multi-sensory way.
-You may also consider a programme that helps learners build confidence and enhance reading by learning a secondary skill, such as typing.
+You may also consider a program that helps learners build confidence and enhance reading by learning a secondary skill, such as typing.